 - 2.1.
 Robust visual impact simulations should be conducted along the entire alignment in order to give a true reflection of the impacts along the different geographies, topographies and surrounding land uses along the alignment. - 2.2.
-The Phase 2 DEIS should identify alternatives or measures to minimize identified visual impacts, including: consideration of best available technologies to minimize the bulk and scale of the transmission line infrastructure, alignment modifications, and ways to minimize visual clutter. - 2.3.
+The Phase 2 DEIS should identify alternatives or measures to minimize identified visual impacts, including: consideration of best available technologies to minimize the bulk and scale of the transmission line infrastructure, alignment and profile modifications, and ways to minimize visual clutter. - 2.3.
 In addition, comments have suggested undergrounding some or all of the transmission line might be appropriate mitigation for visual impacts. - 2.4.
-The Phase 2 DEIS should identify where undergrounding would mitigate significant adverse visual impacts and include a description of the technical standards and requirements for undergrounding a 230kV transmission line; should identify state regulation and utility tariffs around undergrounding such lines, and identify from a technical standpoint whether undergrounding is precluded from mitigation consideration when the facility is located within regulatory proximity to the Olympic pipeline. - 1.2.2.5.
-There should be a specific analysis of the area required for undergrounding, areas where undergrounding is feasible and would mitigate identified impacts, a comparison of that to the space available within the existing shared utility corridor, and consideration of the safety impacts of underground colocation, if technically feasible; - c.
-Safety impacts: The Phase 2 DEIS should carefully consider areas where the preferred alternative could be collocated with any natural gas or fuel pipeline along the alignment.
-The Phase 2 DEIS should identify the project-specific potential impacts of such collocation in the event of a natural disaster (earthquake) or leak or other damage to either the proposed PSE infrastructure or the existing pipeline infrastructure.
-The EIS should identify the likely magnitude of the safety risk, the areas most at risk in such an event, and alternatives or measures that would minimize that risk.
-Measures should address best practices, best available technological solutions and other approaches to avoiding or minimizing risk;
+The Phase 2 DEIS should identify where undergrounding would mitigate significant adverse visual impacts and include a description of the technical standards and requirements for undergrounding a 230kV transmission line; should identify state regulation and utility tariffs around undergrounding such lines, and identify from a technical standpoint whether undergrounding is precluded from mitigation consideration when the facility is located within regulatory proximity to the Olympic pipeline. - 2.5.
+There should be a specific analysis of the area required for undergrounding, areas where undergrounding is feasible and would mitigate identified impacts, a comparison of that to the space available within the existing shared utility corridor, and consideration of the safety impacts of underground colocation, if technically feasible;

-3. Safety impacts
+3. Health and safety impacts

-- 3.1.
-The Phase 2 DEIS should carefully consider areas where the preferred alternative could be collocated with any natural gas or fuel pipeline along the alignment. - 3.2.
+3.1.
+The Phase 2 DEIS should carefully consider areas where the preferred alternative will be collocated with any natural gas or fuel pipeline along the alignment.

+- 3.2.
 The Phase 2 DEIS should identify the potential project-specific impacts of such collocation in the event of a natural disaster (earthquake) or leak or other damage to either the proposed PSE infrastructure or the existing pipeline infrastructure. - 3.3.
 The Phase 2 DEIS should identify the likely magnitude of the safety risk, the areas most at risk in such an event, and alternatives or measures that would minimize that risk.
 Measures should address best practices, best available technological solutions and other approaches to avoiding or minimizing risk. - 3.4.
-The Phase 2 DEIS should differentiate impacts, including impacts of noise and access inconvenience, and mitigation of construction and operations for each of the preferred alternative alignments. - 1.3.3.5.
-Each jurisdiction has different regulations so the Phase 2 DEIS should make sure that best practices mitigate across the whole line of permitting authorities d.
-Ecological impacts: The Phase 2 DEIS should quantify the likely significant trees required for construction of PSE's preferred alternative, the impact of such removal to the City's overall tree canopy and to any species of concern or wildlife corridors as defined in the City's critical areas regulations.
-The Phase 2 DEIS should also evaluate modifications to avoid or minimize tree loss, as well as mitigation measures that address loss of trees as well as any ecological function or habitat loss.
+The Phase 2 DEIS should differentiate impacts, including impacts of noise and access inconvenience, and mitigation of construction and operations for each of the preferred alternative alignments. - 3.5.
+Each jurisdiction has different regulations so the Phase 2 DEIS should make sure that best practices mitigate across the whole line of permitting authorities